Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: FIT

-In our analysis, we simulate $^{13}$C--$\overline{\nu}$ events using Monte Carlo methods for a range of $X$ masses, power-law indices and effective couplings to determine the prompt energy spectrum in the Daya Bay detector(s) at each point in parameter space.
+We simulate $^{13}$C--$\overline{\nu}$ events using Monte Carlo methods for the following ranges of $X$ masses, effective couplings and power-law indices to determine the prompt energy spectrum at Daya Bay detector(s):

 The smeared spectrum is compared against the ratio of measurement-to-expectation of the prompt energy spectrum reported in Ref.~\cite{Huber:2016xis} using a standard $\chi^2$-test, incorporating uncertainties on and correlations between the Daya Bay data, theoretical uncertainties in the HM fluxes and experimental uncertainties on $A_0(E_n)$.